Cyril Höschl

-From 2007-2008 he served as President of the Association of European Psychiatrists, and then from 2008-2009, President of the Federation of European Academies of Medicine (FEAM).
-He is a founding member of the Czech Learned Society and from 2004-2011 he was also president of the Czech Medical Academy.
-He is a member of the European Academy of Sciences and Arts and was a member of the European Brain Council (until Jan 2015).
-Since 1996 he has been a Member, and since 2003 Fellow of the Royal College of Psychiatrists, United Kingdom.
+From 2007 to 2008 he served as President of the European Psychiatric Association, and then from 2008 to 2009, President of the Federation of European Academies of Medicine (FEAM).
+He was a founding member of the Learned Society of the Czech Republic and from 2004 to 2011 he was also president of the Czech Medical Academy.
+He was a member of the European Academy of Sciences and Arts and was a member of the European Brain Council (until Jan 2015).
+From 1996 he was a Member, and from 2003 Fellow of the Royal College of Psychiatrists, United Kingdom.